Archive for category Buckhead

 I see the lower inventory levels bringing prices up slightly, but I don’t think buyers will jump up in their price point as much as sellers are thinking.
 If you want to sell it will be easy if priced correctly.
 If you want to buy, you may have to pay a little more than people did a year ago, but we are still at good low levels.
 Interest rates are still so incredibly low you have to take advantage of them if you’ve been sitting on the sidelines.

 Let me know if I can help!
-Things are hopping at Atlanta Fine Homes Sotheby’s International Realty and I’m so glad to be busy, and you never know, I may have a buyer in my back pocket just waiting for your house!
+Things are hopping in Atlanta and I’m so glad to be busy, and you never know, I may have a buyer in my back pocket just waiting for your house!

-As of today, October 9, 2012 there have been 5 homes in metro Atlanta and its surrounding counties that have sold over $5M, according to FMLS.
-I am proud to say 3 of the 5 have been sold by Atlanta Fine Homes Sotheby’s International Realty.
+As of today, October 9, 2012 ,there have been 5 homes in metro Atlanta and its surrounding counties that have sold over $5M, according to FMLS.
 I do this research periodically as I have a large listing and am always looking for ways to increase its exposure and make sure the right clientele are being exposed to it.

 One common link with our large home sales in 2012 is the International Buyer.
 As you will see from the various homes I’m outlining this year, as well as last year, many are moving here from other countries.
 It appears to be a good place for them to place their cash, as when looking at tax records there appears to be no debt against these properties.